CommonAccord/Cmacc-Org/Doc/S/About/Conference/Theme/Legal_HelloWorld_0.md

 Ti=Hello World for Legal

 0.sec=The legal community - both lawyers and clients - mostly uses word processing (Word) for documents.
-The online world does not, blockchain cannot, etc.  The purpose of this document and theme is to suggest appropriate tools and links to resources about how to use those.
+The online world does not, blockchain cannot, etc.  The purpose of this document and theme is to suggest appropriate tools and links to resources about how to use them.

 1.sec=Git and Github